Jbirch-Git/Jbirch-Homelab/Security/Zero-Trust/Zero-Trust Network-Security.md

 Go to Zero-Trust > DLP > DLP Policies > Open the predefined Social Security as well as the Credit Card information policies

+We will enable the status of all the following social security numbers but this may not be needed if you are not managing data from certain locations.
+Additionally we set the match count to be greater than 0 so it will match any traffic which contains at least one social security number or more and the confidence level to Medium.
+Confidence level will need to be adjusted based on the false positive rate.

 ![DLP-Policy-Status](Images/DLP-Policy-Status.png)
 ![DLP-Settings](Images/DLP-Settings.png)

-We will enable the status of all the following social security numbers but this may not be needed if you are not managing Data from certain locations.
-Additionally we set the match count to be greater than 0 so it will match any traffic which contains at least one social security number or more and the confidence level to Medium.
-This will need to be adjusted based on false positive rate.

 Next we go to Gateway > HTTP and create a new Firewall Policy.